Tensor network methods for quantum-inspired image processing and classical optics: Image processing and optical image formation

-The classical Fraunhofer propagation of the continuous field $E_0$ can be seen as a unitary propagation of a non-normalized quantum state $|\phi\rangle$ living in the Hilbert space of infinitely many qubits.
+Let us see how one defines this classical calculation in terms of MPS and MPO.
+For the time being, we admit that we successfully constructed a normalized MPS representation of $E_0$ that we note $|\phi\rangle$.
+The classical Fraunhofer propagation of the continuous field $E_0$ can be seen as a unitary propagation of a normalized quantum state $|\phi\rangle$ living in the Hilbert space $\mathcal{H}$ of infinitely many qubits.
 The non-unitary operation that computes the PSF of the optical system is, in this context, defined by the non-unitary process of quantum measurement.
-Mathematically, it boils down to the following dictionnary
+Mathematically, it boils down to the following dictionary

-As said earlier, a low-rank matrix product operator construction of the QFT has recently been developed and could be implemented here.
-To take advantage of this MPO formulation, the field $|\phi\rangle$ requires also a low-rank form.
-A summary of the calculation steps is illustrated in \efig{fig_psf_mps}.
+where we use $\|.\rangle\rangle$ to denote MPS representations of classical fields or probability distributions living on $\mathcal{H}_{\mathrm{cl}}$, as opposed to quantum state vectors in $\mathcal{H}$ and where $\odot$ is the local contraction of physical indices, corresponding in the continuum limit to point-wise multiplication in the measurement basis \footnotemark.
+The local contraction \footnotemark is the MPS analog of projective measurement, mapping a quantum state to a classical probability $\mathrm{PSF}=|\varphi|^2$, with normalization $\langle\varphi|\varphi\rangle = 1$ (equivalently $\|\mathrm{PSF}\|_{L^1}=1$).
+This normalized PSF then can be seen a the spatial probability of photon events $\mathbb{P}[$\textcolor{red}{$\bullet$}$,(u,v)]$ where \textcolor{red}{$\bullet$} is the photon event.
+A summary of the discretized calculation steps is illustrated in \efig{fig_psf_mps} \footnotemark.

-Contrary to the standard PSF calculation, the matrix product state formulation allows photon sampling (see \efig{fig_psf_mps}) without ever computing the photon statistical distribution, \textit{ie.} the PSF.
+Let us mention, that the point-wise product operation is only needed if we absolutely require the PSF to be in a MPS format, to be applied later on to another MPO for example.
+But many operations can be done at the level of $|\varphi\rangle$.
+Direct contraction of the MPS $|\varphi\rangle$ followed by an absolute square operation can be done to plot quickly some parts of the large PSF for example.
+Also, contrary to the standard FFT calculation, the matrix product state formulation allows photon sampling without ever computing the photon statistical distribution (see \efig{fig_psf_mps}) but by sampling the field $|\varphi\rangle$ after orthogonalization.
 The perfect sampling algorithm can be used to sample from this distribution \cite{stoudenmire2010minimally,ferris2012perfect}.
-As the name suggests, the algorithm draws perfect samples form photon distribution and is very efficient as it scales as $\mathcal{O}{(\chi^2)}$ for a properly right-orthogonalized MPS.
-This method can be especially useful in situations in which photon statistical behavior needs to be taken into account.
+As the name suggests, the algorithm draws perfect samples from photon distribution and is very efficient as it scales as $\mathcal{O}{(\chi^2)}$ for a properly right-orthogonalized MPS.
+This method could be especially useful in situations in which photon statistical behavior needs to be taken into account, or to construct a joint distribution over photon events and aberrations in a bayesian fashion.